The Deep House: Production

 Principal photography took place from 27 January to 13 March 2020 and from 15 to 26 June 2020 at Studios Lites (in Vilvoorde, Belgium), in the Occitanie region (in the, Raviège and Saint Peyres lakes) from 6 to 10 July 2020.

 Release

-The film was released in France on 30 June 2021 by Apollo Films and released in the United States on 5 November 2021 by Paramount Home Entertainment and Epix.
+The film was released in France on 30 June 2021 by Apollo Films and in the United States on 5 November 2021 by Blumhouse Productions and Epix.

 Reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 74% based on 19 reviews, with an average rating of 6/10.

 Meagan Navarro, of Bloody Disgusting, gave the film 3.5/5 stars, and wrote that "The Deep House offers a slow, dark descent that builds to a satisfying conclusion (...) successfully blending two subgenres that couldn’t be further apart and execute it with impressive ambition.
 That daring ability to test the bounds of horror, at least on a technical level, is always welcome in the genre space, even if not a perfect success."